 Michele Gomes, Psy.D.

-Dr. Michele Gomes is a psychologist and psychoanalyst who splits her time between her two passions: working with a diverse group of adults and couples in her private practice and leading Wright Institute Los Angeles.
+Dr. Michele Gomes is a psychologist who splits her time between her two passions: working with a diverse group of adults and couples in her private practice and leading Wright Institute Los Angeles.
 She spent five years as WILA’s Clinical Director and in 2016 stepped into the role of Executive Director.
 Her unique educational background in Psychoanalysis, Multicultural Community Psychology, Women’s Studies, and Computer Programming reflects the range of interests and skills she brings to her work.
 Prior to her clinical work, Michele spent several years at the UCLA School of Public Health assisting with the conduct of epidemiological research related to the intersections between sociocultural variables and mental health.
 She found her clinical and theoretical home here at WILA during a two-year Postdoctoral Fellowship in Psychoanalytic Psychotherapy.
-She is a proud graduate of the New Center for Psychoanalysis where she teaches, sits on the Board of Directors, and is active on many committees including being a founding member of the Committee on Diversities and Sociocultural Issues.
-Michele is committed to a non-profit way of life and hopes, through WILA and NCP, to expand the reach and role of psychoanalysis in the community.
+At New Center for Psychoanalysis, she teaches, sits on the Board of Directors, and is active on many committees including being a founding member of the Committee on Diversities and Sociocultural Issues.
+Michele is committed to a non-profit way of life and hopes to expand the reach and role of psychoanalytic ideas in the community.
 Her professional interests include teaching, program development, and training socially conscious mental health clinicians.

 Claudia Feldman, Ph.D.